 In previous writings, I have described November 20th, 2014 as “the day I stopped and the world kept spinning” which I believe to be just as accurate today as it was then.
 The day I could no longer hide my demons and mask them as being “just who I am.”
 I was forced to accept certain truths about myself and hope that the people around me would do the same.
-Even in the year since, I see how much that day has completely changed the course of my life forever. as much as I hate to tell this story, I think about the words of a the psychiatrist who pretty much coached me into going home. he spoke of my intelligence and how I would never ever “win” if I failed to judge myself fairly. he told me how I should consider why I was experiencing this, and what I’d do to save someone else on the day they watched their pieces shatter.
+Every year since, I am privileged to see how much that day completely changed the course of my life forever.
+As uncomfortable as the story makes me, I think about the words of a psychiatrist who pretty much coached me into going home.
+He spoke of my fears and how I would never ever “win” if I failed to judge myself fairly.
+He told me how I should consider why I was experiencing this, and what I’d do to save someone else on the day they watched their pieces shatter.